Cos d'Estournel's photo library has kindly provided this beautiful picture.

 Cos d'Estournel 1918 92p

-I tasted in November 2018.
-Very elegant and refined with a sophisticated touch.
+I tasted it in November 2018.
+It is exquisite and refined with a sophisticated touch.
 Light on the palate, and it tastes better than it is on the nose.
 There's nothing to be disappointed about here, as this wine still keeps well for its age.
 Chateau bottled.

 Cos d'Estournel 1916 89p

-Tasted in June 2022.
-Danish bottling.
-Made during First World War by women as male workers were sent to the front.
-It was keeping well for a 106-year-old wine, a bit mushroomy but otherwise pleasant, round, and soft.
+I tasted this wine, a Danish bottling, in June 2022.
+Women made wine in this vintage during the First World War, as male workers were sent to the front.
+It was keeping well for a 106-year-old wine.
+It was a bit mushroomy but otherwise pleasant, round, and soft.